ray-project/ray/doc/source/data/performance-tips.rst

 Monitoring your application
 ---------------------------

 View the Ray Data dashboard located in the Metrics tab of the Ray Dashboard to monitor your application and troubleshoot issues.
 Ray Data emits Prometheus metrics in real-time while a Dataset is executing, and the Ray Data dashboard displays these metrics grouped by Dataset.
-Datasets can also be assigned a name, which prefixes the dataset id for a more identifiable label.
+Datasets can also be assigned a name using :meth:`~ray.data.Dataset._set_name`, which prefixes the dataset id for a more identifiable label.

 The metrics recorded are: